Wadi Hilweh

-The Silwan area of East Jerusalem was annexed by Israel following the 1967 Six-Day War and 1980 Jerusalem Law, an action not recognized internationally.
-The international community regards Israeli settlements as illegal under international law, although Israel disputes this.
+The Silwan area of East Jerusalem was annexed by Jordan following the 1948 Arab–Israeli War and then by Israel following the 1967 Six-Day War and the 1980 Jerusalem Law.
+Neither Israel's or Jordan's actions were recognized internationally by most countries.
+Jordan annexed an expanded Silwan into its Municipality of Jerusalem in 1961.
+The United States recognized Israeli control of Jerusalem in 2017.
+Most of the international community regards Israeli settlements as illegal under international law, although Israel disputes this.
+Israel viewed itself as a successor state to the partition of Palestine along with Jordan.